Bachelorette Party Ideas – 10 Awesome Tips

-Today I’m sharing 10 tips for a successful bachelorette party and the sources for the party I recently threw.
-These tips can be used for other events, like birthday parties, especially special birthday parties like someone’s 21st or 30th.
+Today I’m sharing some practical and fun bachelorette party idea!
+These 10 tips can be used for other events, like birthday parties, especially special birthday parties like someone’s 21st or 30th.

 This is pretty obvious, but I figured it needed to be said.
 Keep in mind that it’s okay to ask the bride if there’s something specific she wants to have and wants to do.
 I feel like there tends to be secrecy in bachelorette parties because people want to have surprises for the bride-to-be, but you can still ask her questions.
 Find out if she wants a low key party that involves lounging around a pool or beach with umbrella drinks.
 Or maybe she’d rather go to a drag show instead of seeing a live band one night.